iron-fish/website/docs/whitepaper/5_account.md

 The **Authorization Key (ak)** is derived as the public key for the spend authorization key by multiplying the spend authorizing key with a fixed generator base point for it on the [Jubjub curve](9_appendix.md#bls12-381-and-the-jubjub-curve).

-The equation for this pair looks like:
+The equation for this pair looks like this:

 $$ak = ask * G_{ak}$$